 Meet Our Coaches

-Playmakers Hockey USA is based in the Greater Columbus Ohio area, with CYDA, and is now in its 5th year of training.
+Playmakers Hockey USA HAs BEEN based in the Greater Columbus Ohio area, with CYDA, SINCE 2013.

-In 2015 CYDA was formed by the parents of players in the Belfry Hockey Program as a non-profit hockey association to hopefully expand opportunities for the players and parents in it and who may be interested in a high level alternative development program and structure not otherwise available in Central Ohio.
+In 2015 CYDA was formed by the parents of players in the Belfry Hockey Columbus Program.
+CYDA is a non-profit hockey association created to expand opportunities for the players and parents in what is now part of the Elite Development Program (“EDP”) Hockey Academy.
+The EDP offers a high level alternative development program and structure not otherwise available in Central Ohio.

-The focus of the Belfry Hockey program is centered on translate-able skill set principles consistent with the appropriate physical and biological stages of youth development.
-Players in the Program practice twice a week and then play a theme game where they are asked to implement the practice theme into a game situation.
-Practice to game ratio is approximately 3 hours of practice to each 1 hour game, consistent with LTAD research and recommendations for the players in the Program.
+The focus of the Belfry Hockey and EDP programs is on translate-able skill set principles consistent with the appropriate physical and biological stages of youth development.
+Players in the EDP Program practice on average two to three times a week, and throughout the year play “theme games” where they are asked to implement a practice theme into a game situation.
+Practice to game ratio is approximately 3 hours of practice for each game day, consistent with LTAD research and recommendations for the players in the Program.

-All games and practices are videotaped.
-From the skills practiced in the week, all games are subject to a measurable training to game transfer analysis.
+Cameras are on hand at virtually all games and many practices to allow for visual feedback and teaching.
+From the skills practiced, games are subject to a measurable training to game transfer analysis.
 Essentially, the players in the program are involved in a fun, season long progressive development and performance plan.

-Skills are taught in proper development order and players are expected to immediately transfer what they are learning from practice directly in the games, without fear of failure.
-The structure has weekly transfer goals or themes.
-Games are measured not for goals or points.
-Instead the players are asked to recognize game conditions when the skill set they learned during the week can be applied and to attempt to apply that skill set.
-The video from the games is analyzed to provide an objective measure of the players development path.
+Skills are taught in proper development order.
+Players, in turn, are expected to immediately transfer what they are learning from practice directly in the games, without fear of failure.
+Performance in games is not measured by goals or points, and success is not dictated by the scoreboard.
+Instead the players are asked to recognize game conditions when the skill sets they are learning can be applied to a game situation.
+Game video is analyzed to provide an objective measure of each players unique development path.

-The frequency in which the player can either recognize a game situation they can use the skill set is vital because long term it allows the player to learn how to manipulate games to arrange the conditions in which they can execute the skill set.
-The ultimate goal for any player is the ability to dictate the outcome of the game.
-A focus not on short term goals but long term learning without the external negative pressures of a win-now mindset, but use of practices and games to focus a development path on how to manipulate conditions and recognize opportunities to utilize specific skill sets, and with regular objective personal feedback on the players’ growth, is a ‘next level’ opportunity that is exclusive to the players inside the Development League.
+The frequency in which a player can either recognize a game situation in which he or she can use the skill set is vital because long term it allows that player to learn how to manipulate games to better arrange the conditions in which they can execute the skill set.
+The ultimate goal for any player who aspires to be the best they can, is the ability to dictate the outcome of the game.